-The ACRE Act is the solution to help lower the cost of credit and increase credit availability for rural America.
-Congress can help our country's farmers, ranchers, and rural communities continue to grow and thrive by ensuring they have access to the credit they need.
-We urge you to include the ACRE Act in the budget reconciliation and appreciate your consideration.
+The ACRE Act is a practical, targeted solution to lower the cost of credit and increase credit availability across rural America.
+Congress can help our country's farmers, ranchers, and rural communities continue to grow and thrive by ensuring that they have access to the credit they need.
+We strongly support and respectfully request you include S. 838, the ACRE Act, as introduced, in the budget reconciliation package and appreciate your consideration.